 Infrared light has a range of wavelengths, just like visible light has wavelengths that range from red light to violet.

-The heat (thermal energy) we feel from sunlight, a radiator or fire is infrared, and the wavelengths are about the size of a pinhead.
+The heat (thermal energy) we feel from sunlight, a radiator or fire is infrared,

-(you’ll find it in your remote controls at home).
+(You’ll find it in your remote controls at home).

 And now: